top of page

 Community

 This intensive course provides a unique learning experience that stretches beyond the classroom.
-Students spend quality time together outside the classroom and build lasting relationships over this two-week period.
-After class activities are organized throughout the program to facilitate community.
+Students spend quality time together outside the classroom and build lasting relationships over the two weeks.
+After-class activities are organized throughout the program to facilitate community.
 In previous years, these activities included visits to local museums and art galleries, walking tours, and a trip to Niagara Falls.
 During the 2021 and 2022 virtual programs, virtual social activities, such as wellness classes and dinner parties, were offered outside of class hours to promote community building amongst students and faculty.

 IMG_20180731_191811.jpg